From pitted tooth enamel to canker sores, oral health may be a sneaky sign of celiac disease. Yet too few dentists are filled in on the risks.

 While there are other reasons for enamel damage – a bout with German measles, for example, or exposure to fluoride in a water supply – the researchers theorized that the defects appeared in childhood because celiac disease had set in when the enamel was forming and compromised the ability to absorb key minerals such as calcium, phosphate and vitamin D. Another hypothesis is that T lymphocytes, white blood cells central to the immune system, play a role in attacking enamel as it develops.

 Another study, published in a November 2017 issue of the journal Nutrients, concluded that recurrent canker sores and enamel defects in adults are risk indicators that may suggest they have celiac disease.
-Then again, the authors cautioned that some of the tooth wear could be related to factors such as bite problems, grinding and simply aging.
+Then again, the authors cautioned that some of the tooth wear and other dental health issues could be related to factors such as bite problems, grinding and simply aging.

 Getting Dentists Into the Loop